symmetrics/mrg_config_german/doc/README-EN.txt

 2. Open config German/etc/config.xml and replace example texts with own data.
-These data can later be changed in the the admin interface in über die Admin-Oberfläche im Bereich "Konfiguration" "Configuration" section.
+These data can later be changed in the the admin interface in √úber die Admin-Oberfl√§che im Bereich "Konfiguration" "Configuration" section.

 For example: